Best Latex Mattress of 2022

 The Avocado Green Mattress is available with or without a pillow top.
 If you choose to add the pillowtop, it adds two inches to the height of the mattress.
 Overall, they rate their mattress as being medium-firm.
 Typically when looking for the best mattress for back or stomach sleepers, medium-firm mattresses are comfortable.

-After you buy the Avocado and it’s delivered free to your doorstep, you have 100 nights to try it out and decide if it’s the best for you.
+After you buy the Avocado and it’s delivered free to your doorstep, you have a full year to try it out and decide if it’s the best for you.
 If you do choose to keep it, it’s backed by an extensive 25-year warranty.
 All in all, a Queen Avocado bed costs you $1,799.00, or $2,199 if you want to add a pillow-top.

 - Available with optional pillow top for added comfort